ac3cloud/pigeonhole/README.md

 After these have been installed, copy the config.toml.example file to config.toml, and update it with your details.

-Pigeonhole operates as a ro user with the exception of the categorisation.
-If you're using the categorisation feature you'll have to add a rw user as well.
+Pigeonhole operates as a read-only user with the exception of the categorisation.
+If you're using the categorisation feature you'll have to add a read-write user as well.

 To setup the two users, the following commands can be invoked (works for InfluxDB 0.8.8):